Paul G. Hyman Jr.: Legal career

-Juge Paul G. Hyman Jr. serves as the co-chairperson of the Bankruptcy Judicial Liaison Committee and as a member of the Business Law Section's executive council and the Archives and History Committee of the Florida Bar for approximately 15 years.
+Hyman became a judge of the U.S. bankruptcy court for the Southern District of Florida in 2003.
+On addition to his tenure on the bankruptcy court, Hyman is the co-chairperson of the Bankruptcy Judicial Liaison Committee and as a member of the Business Law Section's executive council and the Archives and History Committee of the Florida Bar for approximately 15 years.